liliangxiao/liliangxiao.github.io/_posts/2025-10-17-consciousness.markdown

 # Artificial Conciousness
 ## Conciousness

-Consciousness is the correlational intelligence established between the internal and external perceptions.
-It depends on abstraction capability of senses and ego-focus.
-When a connection between abstracted concepts are activited by senses from both external or internal(illusion, dreams, memory) with regard to ego focus, consciousness happens like a spark.
+**Consciousness is the correlational intelligence established between abstraction of senses and ego-focus**.
+When a connection between abstracted concepts are activited by senses from both external or internal(illusion, dreams, memory) with regard to ego-focus, consciousness happens like sparks wihch is incentive driven.
+The abstracted concepts can also act as a higher level of sense to trigger advanced intelligence conciousness, which may be considered high level intelligence which features at slow logic processing at higher levels of abstraction.

 ## Ego-focus
 Ego-focus is realized in human with a complex biological mechanism that generates emotions through prediction on seft-status via  low level intelligence mechanism.
 The emotions then drives the intelligence evolution through harming and rewarding.
 Ego-focus comes into being with emotions interacting with intelligence evolution and rewarding/harming change.
 This is a gradual process and if generated, it will stay.
 Normally a child will react neutrally to external incentive but when he has grown older, he has more bias to external incentives.
 This identifies that his ego-focus has evolved.